 Our classes offer working artists as well as beginners with hands-on, intensive instruction in various printmaking techniques.
 S23 ensures that our workshops are affordable and welcoming to learners of all levels.
 Topics range from Super 8mm film making to photolithography, from black and white photography to intaglio, from zine-making to experimental screen printing.
 S23 classes are taught by established artists from the Richmond community who bring their knowledge, expertise, and innovative approaches in the printmaking medium to the classroom environment.
 S23 also offers Field Trips and Educational Tours for schools and nonprofit organizations.
 For more information visit the Classes Page.

 Studio Two Three interns learn critical hands-on experience and resume-building skills by working in all aspects of S23’s operations, including gallery administration and installation, event planning, educational programming, fundraising and community outreach, and nonprofit administration.
 We believe this program is critical in developing both artistic and administrative skills in the next generation of Richmond artists.
 S23 interns have gone on to teach S23 adult classes and Second Saturday workshops, coordinate educational programming, and pursue arts administration careers.
 For more information visit the Internships Page.

 Studio Two Three partners with other arts organizations in Richmond and nationally.
-Projects include printing demonstrations and workshops, collaborative portfolios, and printing at community fairs and events.
+Projects include community printing events, exhibitions at partner organizations, printing demonstrations, workshops, and collaborative portfolios.
+Check out our Exhibitions page to see some of our past projects.
 For more information on partnering with Studio Two Three, contact firstname.lastname@example.org for more information!